 What is 5G?

-There are multiple different network types that allow mobile devices to connect to the internet, 5G is the fifth-instalment of the most used network type.
+Multiple different network types allow mobile devices to connect to the internet, 5G is the fifth-instalment of the most used network type.
 With each generation of the network, we tend to see a speed increase meaning faster downloads and uploads.
 So, if you enjoy streaming films or downloading games and music on the go, 5G is great news for you.

 Mobile device management with Intrasource

 Mobile Device Management software (MDM) is security software which allows for simple monitoring, security and overall management of employee devices within your business.

 The need to work fast, efficiently and with flexibility is key to the success of modern-day business.
 This means business mobile devices, such as laptops and phones, are being used more and more often within businesses.
 Because of this, MDM solutions are fast becoming a necessity rather than a ‘nice to have’ feature for business communications.

 Find out more about our mobile device management service here or read our other mobile blogs such as why you need mobile device management or mobile connectivity in the workplace.